Universal541/brianreymore/src/content/essays/america-at-250.md

 It was designed for citizens.

-And there is a difference.
+And the difference is a profound one.

-A profound one.

 One that may explain far more about our current moment than any election, political party, news network, social media platform, or public figure ever could.